akbarazimifar/FarsIrib/README.md

 This app is about Live Streaming and Video on demand.

 Application features:
-1- Access to the program archive
+1- Access to the program archive \n
 2- Live broadcast of radio and television
 3- Access to the latest news
 4- Sending comments by audience